-- Improve reliability of train service and increase operational flexibility by: - Capital Plan and facilitating the retirement of the remaining 39-year-old M3 railcars. - Initiating the procurement of new bi-level coaches. - Reduce emissions and improve air quality by: - greenhouse gas emissions and improving air quality. - IV emission efficiency standards.
+- Improve reliability of train service and increase operational flexibility by: - Completing the purchase of new M9A railcars, building on the procurement initiated during the 2020-2024 Capital Plan and facilitating the retirement of the remaining 39-year-old M3 railcars. - Initiating the procurement of new bi-level coaches. - Reduce emissions and improve air quality by: - Continuing the replacement of passenger locomotives with new dual-mode locomotives, reducing greenhouse gas emissions and improving air quality. - Continuing the replacement of the work locomotive fleet by purchasing work locomotives that meet EPA Tier IV emission efficiency standards.